How Early to Show Up for an Interview? When to Get There

 - Calm your nerves with slow breathing or positive visualization.

-- Check your appearance: straighten your tie, smooth your hair.
+- Check your appearance: straighten your tie, smooth your hair, and confirm nothing is stuck in your teeth.

 - Observe the office environment for culture cues you can reference later.